invertedlabs/sotacat-pcb/README.md

 # SOTAcat PCB

-This project creates a SOTAcat PCB designed in [KiCad](https://www.kicad.org) and compatible with Brian AB6D's SOTAcat and SOTAMAT (pronounced "Sota-Mate") software for iOS and Android which can interface with that software to command an Elecraft KX2 or KX3 to transmit SOTA or POTA spots from the field via the FT8 spotting networks.

-[Brian's SOTAcat software](https://github.com/SOTAmat/) also has other great features like a web interface that polls SOTA and POTA spots from their respective databases and commands the KX2 or KX3 to the spot frequency and mode with a single click.
+This project creates a SOTAcat PCB designed in [KiCad](https://www.kicad.org) and compatible with Brian AB6D's [SOTAcat](https://github.com/SOTAmat/SOTAcat) and [SOTAMAT](https://sotamat.com/) ("SOTA-Mate") web service and software.
+Brian provides a cloud service and iOS and Android which can interface with SOTAcat hardware to command an Elecraft KX2 or KX3 to transmit SOTA or POTA spots from the field via the FT8 spotting networks.
+[The SOTAcat software](https://github.com/SOTAmat/) by Brian and Jeff KC6X also has other great features like a web interface that polls SOTA and POTA spots from their respective databases and commands the KX2 or KX3 to the spot frequency and mode with a single click.

 This repository contains hardware files only.
-These files are available in gerber form under "releases" which can be uploaded to PCB board manufacturers like [OshPark](https://www.oshpark.com), [JLCPCB](https://www.jlcpcb.com), or [PCBWay](https://www.pcbway.com) for quick turn around prototype-quantity builds.
+These files are available in zipped gerber form under "releases" which can be uploaded to PCB board manufacturers like [OshPark](https://www.oshpark.com), [JLCPCB](https://www.jlcpcb.com), or [PCBWay](https://www.pcbway.com) for quick turn around prototype-quantity builds.

+# Attribution

 A lot of folks from the SOTA community have contributed to this project.
 For full attribution, see [the attribution list](https://github.com/SOTAmat/SOTAcat?tab=readme-ov-file#attribution) in the software repository.

-Specifically, this project wouldn't have been possible without the great SOTAmat software by Brian Mathews AB6D, the SOTAcat software by Brian and Jeff Kowalski KC6X, and feedback from Rex Vokey KE6MT during the design phase.
+Specifically, this project wouldn't have been possible without the great SOTAmat software by Brian Mathews AB6D, the SOTAcat software authored primarily by Brian and Jeff Kowalski KC6X, and timely feedback from Brian, Jeff, and Rex Vokey KE6MT during the design phase.

 # Bill of Materials